SaaS spend reduction

 What is a SaaS spend audit?

-A SaaS spend audit reviews every software subscription your team pays for, categorises each tool, identifies waste like duplicate seats or unused licences, flags upcoming renewals, and produces a concrete list of actions: keep, cut, consolidate, or renegotiate.
+A SaaS spend audit reviews every software subscription your team pays for, categorises each tool, identifies waste like duplicate seats or unused licences, flags upcoming renewals, and produces a concrete list of actions: keep, cancel, downgrade, consolidate, renegotiate, or assign a renewal owner.

 Do I need a SaaS management platform to reduce spend?